 Disposal and Redistribution of University Property FIN-PUR-14.0

-When an item no longer is wanted by a user department, the campus purchasing department or the appropriate property designee of the campus, will attempt to redistribute the item within the university, based on equitable criteria and utilizing the appropriate mechanisms.
-Should there be no need for the item within the university, then it may be sold or traded outside of the university.
-Unusable property or parts that can be sold for junk will be accumulated and sold by the campus purchasing department or through IU Surplus Stores.
-Usable property which cannot be relocated with a university department will be disposed of in accordance with the following procedures.
+When an item no longer is wanted by a user department, University Procurement Services or the appropriate property designee of the campus, will attempt to redistribute the item within the University, based on equitable criteria and utilizing the appropriate mechanisms.
+Should there be no need for the item within the University, then it may be sold or traded outside of the University.
+Unusable property or parts that can be sold for junk will be accumulated and sold by University Procurement Services or through IU Surplus Stores.
+Usable property which cannot be relocated with a University department will be disposed of in accordance with the following procedures.

-Goods may be moved and relocated within the IU system without campus purchasing department involvement.
+Goods may be moved and relocated within the IU system without University Procurement Services involvement.
 However, the department relocating or transferring this equipment must assure compliance with the information removal requirements prior to transfer or sale to another IU department.
 Capital Asset Management should be apprised of the relocation of any capital equipment from one department to another.

 - Any department may list the sale or availability of items, or solicit other IU departments for goods through the “Resource Redistribution Server”